Where is Mount Everest Located?

 what is the biggest mountain in the world?
 Is it Mount Everest

-Over 200 bodies still remains on Mount Everest due to the dangerous conditions of the high altitude and the fact that many climbers have died in the "Death Zone".
-Some of the trusted sites like wikipedia and BBC describes this as the area above 8,000 meters (26,000 feet) where low oxygen levels and harsh conditions make recovery extremely difficult.
+Over 200 bodies still remain on Mount Everest due to the dangerous conditions of the high altitude and the fact that many climbers have died in the "Death Zone".
+Some trusted sites, like Wikipedia and the BBC, describe this as the area above 8,000 meters (26,000 feet), where low oxygen levels and harsh conditions make recovery extremely difficult.
 Since 1922, over 300 people have perished on the mountain, and many of their bodies remain frozen in place, often visible to passing climbers.

 Safety Concerns: